b-lukaszuk/RJ_BS_eng/contents/why_julia.md

 then save and run the file.

-For comparison similar program in [Java](https://en.wikipedia.org/wiki/Java_(programming_language)) (a popular programming language) looks something like:
+For comparison a similar program in [Java](https://en.wikipedia.org/wiki/Java_(programming_language)) (a popular programming language) looks something like: